 - Make sure the local community is aware of the plans to plant and is happy for the project to go ahead.

-- Be applying for up to 420 trees in each application cycle or season.
+- Be an application for up to 420 trees in each application cycle or season.

 Past recipients include: